 The Pilot and Highlander won’t win any beauty contests.
 Both are an awkward mismatch of styling cues from their respective makers’ cars with large, rather ungainly SUV body shapes.
-The Pilot’s chrome-laden grille is a bit more stylish than the gaping maw that defines the front of the Highlander, at least.
+The Pilot’s chrome-laden grille is a bit more stylish than the gaping maw that defines the front of the Highlander, however.

 Both interiors are fairly nondescript, but that’s to be expected in mass-market vehicles like these.
 As is the case with many modern cars, the central touchscreens bulge out awkwardly from the dashboards, showing how difficult it can be to package this in-demand tech.
 Both the Pilot and Highlander also have supplemental LCD screens in their instrument clusters, which driver may find useful, or distracting.

 Both vehicles are fairly close in size.
 The Pilot measures 194.5 inches long, 69.8 inches tall, and 78.6 inches wide.
 The Highlander is 192.5 inches long, 70.1 inches tall, and 75.8 inches wide.
 Wheelbase-lengths are pretty close too: 111 inches for the Honda, 109.8 inches for the Toyota.
 Honda claims 7.3 inches of ground clearance for the Pilot, compared to 8.0 inches for the Toyota.
-Due to the limitations of these vehicles’ tires, suspension, and all-wheel drive systems, we wouldn’t recommend taking either off road.
+Yet, due to the limitations of these vehicles’ tires, suspension, and all-wheel drive systems, we wouldn’t recommend taking either off road.

 On the inside, the Pilot boasts seating for up to eight people, with 152.9 cubic feet of total passenger volume.
-The Highlander can also seat eight, with maximum passenger volume of 144.9 cubic feet, depending on the model.
+The Highlander can also seat eight, with a maximum passenger volume of 144.9 cubic feet, depending on the model.
 The Pilot has 16.5 cubic feet of cargo space with all three rows of seats in place, and 83.9 cubic feet with the second and third rows folded.
 The Highlander offers 13.8 cubic feet, and 83.7 cubic feet, respectively.

 In comparison, the Highlander comes standard with adaptive cruise control, automatic high beams, lane keep assist, and a pre-collision system.
-The complement of airbags includes front, front-aide, driver knee, and roll-sensing side curtain airbags.
+The complement of airbags includes front, front-side, driver knee, and roll-sensing side curtain airbags.
 Blind spot monitoring and park assist are also available on higher trim levels.